MikeLilley/MikeLilley.github.io/content/cv.md

 <p style="margin:0;"><b>Dates of Employment</b>: May 2017 - August 2017</p>
 <p style="margin:0;"><b>Experience:</b></p>
 <ul>
-    <li><p>I detailed complex tubing layouts from scratch in both 3D and 2D, generally gathering the required information by utilzing an articulated arm coordinate measuring machine as well as a variety of calipers on client-provided sample parts, with sub-millimeter tolerances required due to the parts often coming from defense contractors and aerospace OEMs.</p></li>
+    <li><p>I detailed complex tubing layouts from scratch in both 3D and 2D, generally gathering the required information by utilizing an articulated arm coordinate measuring machine as well as a variety of calipers on client-provided sample parts, with sub-millimeter tolerances required due to the parts often coming from defense contractors and aerospace OEMs.</p></li>
-    <li><p>I recieved hands-on training in AC & DC TIG welding for a variety of materials; including titanium, aluminum, and stainless steel.</p></li>
+    <li><p>I received hands-on training in AC & DC TIG welding for a variety of materials; including titanium, aluminum, and stainless steel.</p></li>
     <li><p>I engaged in general production work, such as inspecting dimensions on newly machined parts and pressure-testing components with high PSI using helium or air within a water tank, as well as with oil.</p></li>
 </ul>